Young Art 2027: Senses

-Young Art 2025 will be held in the Dammeyer Gallery at the Museum of Photographic Arts at The San Diego Museum of Art (MOPA@SDMA) and is scheduled to open on April 5, 2025.
-We encourage all schools, teachers, guardians, and caregivers of youth artists to apply!
+Young Art 2027 will be featured in the Dammeyer gallery at the Museum of Photographic Arts at The San Diego Museum of Art (MOPA@SDMA) and is scheduled to open June 2027.
+We encourage all schools, teachers, guardians, and caregivers of youth artists to apply.
 Be sure to check our website and follow our social media for important announcements.

 See past exhibitions: